Morgan's Raid: Indiana

 General Morgan led his division into Corydon, where he paroled his demoralized prisoners and ransomed the town for cash and supplies.
-Morgan's soldiers then traveled east and reached Vienna on July 10, where they burned a railroad bridge and depot, and tapped a telegraph line.
-After spending the night in Lexington, they headed to the northeast, terrorizing the small towns along the way, including Vernon, Dupont, New Pekin, Salem, and Versailles.
+Morgan's soldiers then traveled east and reached Vienna on July 10, where they burned a railroad bridge and depot and tapped a telegraph line.
+After spending the night in Lexington, they headed to the northeast, terrorizing the small towns along the way, including Vernon, Dupont, New Pekin, Salem, and Versailles, with his troops facing a little bit of resistance from Indiana Home Guard troops and the 1st Michigan Sharpshooters Regiment at Vernon.

 On July 11, while crossing Blue River near New Pekin, Confederate Capt.
-William J. Davis and some of his men were captured by 73rd Indiana Infantry and a detachment of the 5th U.S. Regulars.
+William J. Davis and some of his men were captured by the 73rd Indiana Infantry and a detachment of the 5th U.S. Regulars.
 Davis and several other soldiers were taken to New Albany and secured in the county jail.

-On July 12, Morgan arrived in the town of Dupont, Indiana, where his men burned the town's storehouse and stole 2,000 smoked hams before riding out of town the next day.
-The hams were eventually discarded as they began to attract flies, leaving a trail of hams along the side of the road for the pursuing Union Army to follow.
+On the night of July 11, Morgan camped near the town of Dupont, Indiana.
+Subsequently, on July 12, his men burned the town's storehouse.
+They stole 2,000 hams before continuing east.
+By the next day, such a large amount of meat in the open air had attracted flies, and the soldiers began discarding hams along the side of the road, leaving a trail for Indiana militia troops to follow as they chased Morgan and his men out of the state.

-Morgan then headed for Salem where he immediately took possession of the town and placed guards over the stores and streets.
+Morgan then headed for Salem, immediately occupying the town and placing guards over the stores and streets.
 His cavalrymen burned the large brick depot, along with all the railcars on the track and the railroad bridges on each side of town.
-They demanded taxes from area flour and grist mills.
+They demanded ransoms from area flour and grist mills.
 After looting stores and taking about $500, they departed in the afternoon.

-In Versailles a group of freebooters invaded the local Masonic Lodge, Versailles No. 7, and lifted the Lodge's badges of office which had originally been made from French silver coins.
-Morgan, himself a Freemason, ordered the officers' jewels returned, punishing the thievery of his own men.
+In Versailles, a group of freebooters invaded the local Masonic Lodge, Versailles No. 7, and stole the Lodge's office badges made from French silver coins.
+Morgan, himself a Freemason, ordered the officers' jewels returned, punishing the thievery of his men.

-Morgan finally left Indiana at Harrison, closely pursued by Federal cavalry.
+Morgan finally left Indiana at Harrison, closely pursued by U.S. cavalry.